-Board members are elected (or invited onto the committee or board) by the organisation's members and are trusted to make decisions on behalf of the organisation.
+Board members are elected (or invited onto the committee or board) by the organisation's members or board and are trusted to make decisions on behalf of the organisation.

-Effectively, the members entrust the steering of the organisation to each board member for the period they are on the board.
-In return, board members agree to act in the best interests of the organisation and comply with their duties and responsibilities as board members.
+The members of an organisation entrust the elected board members to steer the organisation for the period that they are on the board.
+In return, the board members agree to act in the best interests of the organisation and must comply with their distinct duties and responsibilities as board members.

-This also means that board members, are accountable (individually and collectively) for their actions and the decisions they make on behalf of the organisation.
+This means that board members, are accountable (individually and collectively) for the actions and the decisions they make on behalf of the organisation.